pdaian/orangered/README.markdown

 reddit is fun
 =============

 Android app to read reddit.com.
+Forked by pdaian (AlLnAtuRalX) to compete with new reddit apps.
+Complete rewrite and redesign planned.

-Original code by Andrew Shu (talklittle).
+Current code by Philip Daian (AlLnAtuRalX).
+GPLv3 Original code by Andrew Shu (talklittle).
 [Licensed under GPLv3][license].

 Contributors: